 8. Specialty Stores

-Lastly, there are specialty stores that are usually small in size, generally offering limited product categories but offering a high level of service.
+Lastly, there are speciality stores that are usually small in size, generally offering limited product categories but offering a high level of service.

 These are the most widely observed kinds of retail markets prevalent at the moment.
 Each has its pros and cons, but at the end of the day, all that matters the most is driving sales, attracting new customers, and retaining old ones.